Redemption House, Inc.

 The people behind Redemption House bring decades of experience in recovery, finance, law, and community building — and several of them know firsthand what it means to ask for help.

-Richard DelValle is a man in long-term recovery, celebrating 18 years of sobriety.
+Rick DelValle is a man in long-term recovery, sober since February 4, 2008.
 His life is a living testimony to the power of recovery and the belief that lasting change is possible for everyone.
-After rebuilding his own life, Richard dedicated himself to helping men suffering from addiction find freedom, stability, and purpose.
+After rebuilding his own life, Rick dedicated himself to helping men suffering from addiction find freedom, stability, and purpose.

 Xingxing Chen majored in Business English and has spent over 10 years in the financial field, helping individuals and families build financial confidence, literacy, and long-term security.
 Licensed across multiple states nationwide, Xingxing has worked with countless families to strengthen their financial foundations and create pathways toward lasting stability.